Oakleigh District Football Club

-The Oakleigh District Football Club is a semi-professional Australian rules football club in the southern suburbs of Melbourne.
+The Oakleigh District Football Netball Club is a semi-professional Australian rules football club in the southern suburbs of Melbourne.
 The club currently participates in Division 3 of the Eastern Football Netball League.

 History

 Late in 1949 a meeting was held in Oakleigh Mechanics Institute Hall in Drummond Street Oakleigh to solve the problem of having no open age side to for all mature players to continue on their careers.
 The only open age side in Oakleigh area besides the Oakleigh (VFA) club was Oakleigh United but they had just disbanded.
 The club had left 50 pounds to any club starting up an open age side.